List of The Idolmaster characters: Cinderella Project

 Rika is the 12-year-old younger sister of fellow 346 Production idol, Mika Jōgasaki.
 She seems similar to Ai with her attitude on becoming well known.
 Her sister wanted her to join her as part of the idol company so they could perform together in the future, but she stayed with the Cinderella Project to become a star without flaunting her sister's already-established popularity.
 Whenever she runs into her sister, she will exclaim "Onee-chan!" and hug her or cling to her obsessively.
 She is part of the unit "Dekoration" along with Kirari and Miria.

-Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for seven weeks and topped at #9 on April 30.
+Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for seven weeks and topped at No. 9 on April 30.